arch-of-shadow/aps-mlir/docs/TRANSPILER/HIGH_LEVEL_C_TRANSPILER_GUIDE.md

   (`u3 → uint8_t`, `u12 → uint16_t`, `i17 → int32_t`, etc.).
 - Arithmetic combines operand widths and upgrades the result type when necessary (e.g. `uint16 + uint32 → uint32`).

+### Expressions

+- `sel { … }` constructs lower to chained ternary expressions, preserving the
+  order of CADL select arms and default values.
+- Tuple literals currently evaluate each element in order and yield the final value via a comma expression (`/* tuple */(a, b, c)`), matching the high-level semantics used by Polygeist.

 ## 5. Workflow Tips